 Read our full Polar M200 review

-Yes, the Amazfit Bip is a very cheap running watch, but you get a lot of tech for your money.
-There’s the near-obligatory GPS and optical heart rate monitor, of course, making it a capable run-tracker, aided by an app that provides plenty of post-run stats.
+Yes, the original Amazfit Bip is a very cheap running watch, but you get a lot of tech for your money.
+There’s GPS and an optical heart rate monitor, of course, making it a capable run-tracker, aided by an app that provides plenty of post-run stats.
 The newer Amazfit Bip U and Bip 3 models do not have GPS, while the Bip 3 Pro model does, so if you can't get hold of the original Bip and you're looking for the updated version, it's worth double-checking which model you're getting.

 Read our full Amazfit Bip review

-Another excellent cheap running watch the Amazfit GTS 2 offers very impressive specs for the price.
-Not only does it feature onboard GPS for tracking your training sessions, the onboard music player means you can simply connect your headphones via Bluetooth and enjoy your favorite running playlist without your phone.
+Another excellent cheap running watch that offers very impressive specs for the price.
+Not only does the Amazfit GTS 2 feature onboard GPS for tracking your training sessions, the onboard music player means you can simply connect your headphones via Bluetooth and enjoy your favorite running playlist without your phone.

 The striking always-on AMOLED display means your workout stats are always available at a glance, with good visibility even in bright daylight.
 Although its battery life isn't quite as impressive as the original GTS, it can still keep running for up to 20 days in basic mode or 25 hours with GPS enabled.
 That's not shabby at all, particularly at this price point.

 Amazfit's app is pretty good as well, with clear maps of your routes and graphs of current and historic data to browse through.
 It's no Apple Watch, but you get an awful lot for your money.